Categorical and K-theoretic Donaldson-Thomas theory of $\mathbb{C}^3$ (part I): Introduction

 \subsection{Acknowledgements}

 We thank Tasuki Kinjo, Davesh Maulik, Andrei Negu\c{t}, Raphaël Rouquier, Olivier Schiffmann, and Eric Vasserot for discussions related to this work.
 We thank {\v S}pela {\v S}penko for telling us about her joint work \cite{LSV} and for comments on a previous version of the article.
+We thank the referees for numerous useful suggestions.
 Y.~T.~is supported by World Premier International Research Center Initiative (WPI initiative), MEXT, Japan, and Grant-in Aid for Scientific Research grant (No.~19H01779) from MEXT, Japan.